MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Changing-Computer-State.md

 ---
-ms.date:  12/23/2019
-keywords:  powershell,cmdlet
+description: This example shows how you can use external commands from PowerShell to manage the configuration of a computer. ms.date: 12/23/2019
 title: Changing Computer State
-description: This example shows how you can use external commands from PowerShell to manage the configuration of a computer.
 ---
 # Changing Computer State